semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 </TabItem>
 <TabItem value="yaml" label="YAML">
+(../reference/machine-types)
 1. Add the `agent` and `machine` keys
 2. Add the hardware `type`.
-The value must be one of the supported [machine types]
+The value must be one of the supported [machine types](../reference/machine-types)
 3. Add the `os_image`.
-The value must be one of the supported [operating systems]
+The value must be one of the supported operating systems

 ```yaml title=".semaphore/semaphore.yml"
 version: v1.0